Before you start splicing and dicing your data, you need to be sure that you're working with a tidy dataset.

 - For example, likelihood to recommend questions that have a scale (0-10 typically)

-- List the scale/numeric questions where you need the mean calculated more than one way
+- List the scale/numeric questions where you need the 'mean' calculated in more than one way

 - For example, excluding 0 or DK, as well as including 0 or DK